Music – Choral and Chant

 Announcements and News

-2. Please be ready to sing in the choir loft promptly!
+- Please arrive promptly and be ready to sing in the choir loft!

-4. Listen to our choir singing on YouTube.
+- Listen to our groups singing on YouTube.
 Listen carefully to tone, dynamics, enunciation, and togetherness.
-You can easily skip Matins (about 1 hour) and advance straight to the Doxology.

 Make new friends for life during 3 days of rehearsals, lectures, meetings, and activities, with a group of dedicated Greek Orthodox choir members from throughout the Chicago Metropolis, culminating with singing the Sunday Divine Liturgy.